10 Stages of Grief & Strategies for Healing

 After uttering hurtful remarks in a fit of rage, a person feels guilty and asks the person they offended for forgiveness.

-Exam cheaters may feel remorseful about their dishonesty, which may lead them to confess or put in extra effort to make amends for their transgression.
+Exam cheaters may feel remorseful about their dishonesty, leading them to confess or put in extra effort to make amends for their transgression.

 Stage 8: Difficulty Resuming Normal Routines

-The term “difficulty resuming normal routines” describes the challenges of getting back into routines and habits following a significant life event or a dramatic shift in circumstances.
+The term “difficulty resuming normal routines” describes the challenges of returning to routines and habits after a significant life event or a dramatic shift in circumstances.
 This often involves a sense of being out of sync with life, feeling overburdened, and lacking motivation.

-An individual may find it challenging to resume their daily routine of commuting to work, interacting with coworkers, and maintaining a work-life balance following a prolonged lockdown brought on by the COVID-19 pandemic.
+A person finds it challenging to resume their daily routine of commuting to work, interacting with coworkers, and maintaining a work-life balance after a prolonged lockdown due to the COVID-19 pandemic.

 After maternity leave, a new mother may find it challenging to return to a regular work schedule because she may struggle to balance her professional obligations with dropping her baby off at daycare.

-People recuperating from major surgery or illness may find it challenging to gradually resume their daily routines, as physical limitations and fatigue could pose significant challenges.
+People recovering from major surgery or illness may find it challenging to gradually resume their daily routines, as physical limitations and fatigue can be significant.

 Stage 9: Hopefulness

 Hopefulness is the positive outlook that anticipates the best possible outcome in any given circumstance.
-This emotion is characterized by a feeling of expectation, optimism, and a firm conviction in the possibility of good.
+A feeling of expectation, optimism, and a firm conviction in the possibility of good characterise this emotion.
 Examples of hopefulness in real life include the following:

-An environmentalist maintains hope despite the difficulties facing the earth by thinking that group efforts may effectively address climate change and advance sustainability.
+An environmentalist maintains hope despite the difficulties facing the earth by thinking that group efforts address climate change and advance sustainability.

 Stage 10: Acceptance and Moving Forward

-The terms “acceptance and moving forward” describe the process of recognizing and advancing despite obstacles.
-Resilience, adaptability, and a resolute emphasis on personal development are frequently required when hopelessness starts to subside.
+The terms “acceptance and moving forward” describe the process of recognising and advancing despite obstacles.
+Resilience, adaptability, and a resolute commitment to personal development are required as hopelessness begins to subside.

-After the distressing memories of losing a cherished pet fade, a family may decide to move on by adopting a new animal companion.
+After the distressing memories of losing a cherished pet fade, a family decides to move on by adopting a new animal companion.
 A person may come to terms with the divorce, accept that the marriage is over, and move on by focusing on self-improvement and forming new connections.

 What Are the 7 Stages of Grief?